Expectations & Code of Conduct

 __________

-Hit That Jive Productions (HTJ) is commited to maintaining a respectful, safe environment free from harassment, violence, discrimination, bullying, abuse, and solicitation.
+Hit That Jive is committed to maintaining a respectful, safe environment free from harassment, violence, discrimination, bullying, abuse, and solicitation.
 Harassment includes conduct or comments, or the creation of a negative psychological and/or emotional environment that humiliates, excludes, or isolates an individual or group by focusing on their race, colour, place of origin, gender, age, marital status, religious beliefs, citizenship, mental and physical abilities, sexual orientation, or any other prohibited grounds within the Alberta Human Rights Act.
 Harassment also includes bullying, which is a form of aggression that may include physical, verbal, or emotional abuse.
 It can include persistent, offensive, abusive, intimidating or insulting behavior, abuse of power, and/or unfair sanctions which make the individual feel threatened, humiliated, and/or vulnerable.

 All attendees, artists, staff, volunteers, and any other persons at our events are to be treated with respect and dignity.
 We provide opportunities for everyone to contribute and participate in all events and activities whenever possible.
 Participation in activities or behaviors that discriminate on the grounds of race, colour, place of origin, gender, age, marital status, religious beliefs, citizenship, mental and physical abilities, sexual orientation, or any other prohibited grounds within the Alberta Human Rights Act will not be tolerated.